Briolettes are one of our most popular beads! They are so pretty and are perfect for adding to earrings and necklaces.

 Take a look below at the many ways you can transform briolettes into beautiful pieces of jewellery and get all the jewellery making supplies you need right here with Kernowcraft.

-Bell caps are used to attach gemstones or unusually shaped stones which can be easily attached to earrings, necklaces or bracelets as a simple yet beautiful embellishment.
+Bell caps are used to attach gemstones or unusually shaped stones which can then be easily added to earrings, necklaces or bracelets as a simple yet beautiful embellishment.
 Creating handmade jewellery using bell caps requires very little tools and supplies - meaning these magical caps are perfect for jewellery making beginners.
 All you need is some glue to set your chosen stone in place, we recommend using Devcon 5 Minute Epoxy Glue.

 Bell caps are not only great for using with briolettes, you can use them with suitably sized rough gemstones, sea glass and tumbled stones too.
 At Kernowcraft, we have a range of bell caps to choose from in a range of styles including filigree, twist, plain and petal edge caps.